Skip to Content

 The symptoms of a mealybug infestation are unmistakable.
 Look for premature leaf drop and for honeydew, which is a sticky and shiny substance.

 The mealybugs excrete the honeydew after feeding on the bamboo plant.
-The honeydew creates the perfect conditions for a black, ashy-looking mold which will cause noticeable black spots on the leaves.
+The honeydew creates the perfect conditions for a black, ashy-looking mold, which will cause noticeable black spots on the leaves.

 Stay away from broad-spectrum pesticides that could also harm beneficial insects.

-The Type of Water Bamboo Likes
+The Type of Water A Lucky Bamboo Likes

 Most indoor houseplants can exist on ordinary tap water.